Anna868/simplified-concepts/Linear-Algebra-for-QM-Part1(incomplete).md

 $$ A: \mathbf{V} \rightarrow \mathbf{V} $$

-* The linearity property of the operator means that the operator is not affected by scalar multiples of input vectors, as it always acts on the input vectors themselves not the scalar multiples!
-To understand this better let's consider a vector **|v>** which belongs to $\mathbf{V}^3$ space.
+* The linearity property of the operator means that the operator is not affected by scalar multiples of input vectors, as it always acts on the input vectors themselves and doesn't act on constant numbers!
+* To understand this better let's consider a vector **|v>** which belongs to $\mathbf{V}^3$ space.
 We can express this vector in terms of the basis set of $\mathbf{V}^3$ as:

 $$ |v>=a_1|v_1> +a_2|v_2> +a_3|v_3>$$